mamonu/GDSP18_ProfilingOptimizingPyDemo/TLDR.md

-## jit compilers
+## JIT compilers : the case of [Numba](https://numba.pydata.org/)

+    A [Just-In-Time compiler](https://en.wikipedia.org/wiki/Just-in-time_compilation) runs after the program has started and compiles the code (usually bytecode or some kind of VM instructions) on the fly (or just-in-time, as it's called) into a form that's usually faster, typically the host CPU's native instruction set.
+A JIT has access to dynamic runtime information whereas a standard compiler doesn't and can make better optimizations like inlining functions that are used frequently.

+    This is in contrast to a traditional compiler that compiles all the code to machine language before the program is first run.

-Numba gives you the power to speed up your applications with high performance functions written directly in Python.
+Numba, a Python JIT compiler gives you the power to speed up your applications with high performance functions written directly in Python.
 With a few annotations, array-oriented and math-heavy Python code can be just-in-time compiled to native machine instructions, similar in performance to C, C++ and Fortran, without having to switch languages or Python interpreters.

 Numba works by generating optimized machine code using the [LLVM compiler infrastructure](https://en.wikipedia.org/wiki/LLVM) at import time, runtime, or statically (using the included pycc tool).
 Numba supports compilation of Python to run on either CPU or GPU hardware, and is designed to integrate with the Python scientific software stack.